-Position performs scientific work of marked difficulty, exercising independent judgment.
-Position serves a source of expertise to other scientists or program specialists, resolving issues that impact scientific programs.
-Provides expertise and coordination in one or more subdisciplines of geophysics, e.g. seismology, seismic network operations, physics of the earth, engineering geophysics, earthquake hazards and strong motion studies.
-The purpose of this is to perform a range of geophysical studies and provides technical review and oversight of tasks or programs.
+Position performs scientific work of unusual difficulty, exercising independent judgment.
+Typically represents the Agency, a Bureau, or Program as a subject matter expert in the field of geophysics.
+Position serves an authoritative source to other scientists or program specialists, playing a key role in resolving issues that significantly impact scientific programs.
+The purpose of this position is to provide broad expertise and coordination in one or more subdisciplines of geophysics, e.g. seismology, seismic network operations, engineering geophysics, earthquake hazards and strong motion studies.
+The position performs a broad range of geophysical studies and provides technical review and oversight of tasks or programs.